ChunML/seq2seq/README.md

 Default: 20000
 * batch_size: specify the batch size.
 Default: 1000
-* layer_num: specify the number of recurrent layers in Encoder network.
+* layer_num: specify the number of recurrent layers in Decoder network.
 Default: 3
 * hidden_dim: specify the dimension of hidden state.
 Default: 1000